Review Process Overview

 Conducting human subject research without current IRB approval is a violation of federal and institutional regulations.
 If IRB approval of a project expires, no new subjects may be enrolled and all ongoing research activities must stop until the renewal has been approved, except for interventions that, if discontinued, would put the subject at risk or have a direct, negative impact upon his/her welfare.

-If the study went to the full board for its last review/renewal, it will again go to the full committee unless one of the following conditions applies:
+If the study went to the full board for its last review/renewal, it will again go to the full board unless one of the following conditions applies:

 - The study has never enrolled subjects (not just since the last review) and there are no additional risks.